RTI Talks Archive

 April 10, 2013 • Perry A. Zirkel

 The legal dimension of response to intervention (RTI) has been the subject of considerable confusion.
-Join Perry Zirkel, University Professor of Education and Law at Lehigh University, during our next RTI Talk as he answers your questions regarding the foundational elements of RTI-related legislation, regulations, and case law.
-Don’t miss this opportunity to submit questions directly to a respected education-law specialist.
-Submit your questions today!
+Perry Zirkel, University Professor of Education and Law at Lehigh University, answered your questions regarding the foundational elements of RTI-related legislation, regulations, and case law.

 RTI with English Language Learners